cambridge-stacker/cambridge/README.md

 If you haven't already, install `love` with your favourite package manager (Homebrew on macOS, your system's default on Linux). **Make sure you're using LÖVE 11, because it won't work with earlier versions!**

+#### Downloading a release

+You can download the .love file in the latest release, and run it with:

+    love cambridge.love

+#### Installing from source

 Clone the repository in git:

 	git clone https://github.com/SashLilac/cambridge